Planning to visit Victoria’s capital? Make sure to check out these 8 day trips from Melbourne during your stay!

 2. Yarra Valley

-Only 25km from central Melbourne and you’ll be immersed in some of the country’s most beautiful scenery.
+Only 25km from central Melbourne and you’ll be immersed in some of the country’s most beautiful scenery and top-rated wine tasting.

 Accessible by car, train and public bus (the number 364) this is the perfect Melbourne day trip if you’re short on time.